-Term Definition

-shall -used to express what is required by the specification and is to be implemented exactly as written without deviation

-or as writterr without deviation

-mandatory

-shall not -used to express what is forbidden by the specification

-Term Definition should - not mandatory.
-Used to express either: or what is recommended by the specification without forbidding anything ("should") may 2. what is permissible within the limits of the specification ("may" or "optional") or optional should not -used to indicate that something is discouraged but not forbidden by the specification must -used to indicate either: 1. an indisputable statement of fact that is always true regardless of the circumstances 2. an implication or natural consequence if a separately-stated requirement is followed can -used to express a statement of possibility or capability
+Term Definition shall or mandatory -used to express what is required by the specification and is to be implemented exactly as written without deviation shall not -used to express what is forbidden by the specification should or may or optional - not mandatory.
+Used to express either: 1. what is recommended by the specification without forbidding anything ("should") 2. what is permissible within the limits of the specification ("may" or "optional") should not -used to indicate that something is discouraged but not forbidden by the specification must -used to indicate either: 1. an indisputable statement of fact that is always true regardless of the circumstances 2. an implication or natural consequence if a separately-stated requirement is followed can -used to express a statement of possibility or capability